sufkes/redcap_tools/README.md

 * `getRecord.py` - Helper methods used to retrieve records in the branching logic functions
 * `getRecordIDList.py` - Method that returns a list of record IDs in a project, without duplicates.
 This function may fail to return record IDs which contain no data in the instrument which contains the record ID field (i.e. the first instrument in the project).
 * `isEventFieldInstanceValid.py` - Method which determines whether or not a specific field can contain data in a specific row of exported data.
 For example, in a longitudinal project, rows corresponding to a particular event will only contain fields that are part of the event; all other fields will be blank.
 * `labelRecords.py` - Method which attempts to replace values in exported records.
 Values are replaced with the label `rr_hidden` if the field is hidden by branching logic; `rr_invalid` if the field cannot contain data in the current row (e.g. if the field is not part of the event to which the current row corresponds); and `rr_error` if there is an error in the field's branching logic or the branching logic cannot be parsed.
+The branching logic labels (`rr_hidden`) are not always consistent with REDCap (i.e. a field may be marked hidden, but be visible in REDCap).
 * `parseMetadata.py` - Method that reads a data dictionary and returns a dictionary mapping field names to instances of the `Field` class (defined in `Field.py`)
 * `tokenizeBranchingLogic.py` - Helper method used in `writeBranchingLogicFunction.py`
 * `translateTokens.py` - Helper method used in `writeBranchingLogicFunction.py`